abendo/JTracer/README.md

 Description
 ------------------
 Tracer is a web-based contact tracing application, developed especially for Jacobs University Bremen.
-Students and instructors are required to scan a QR-code which is attachedto  the  door  or  in  the  entrance  of  a  lecture  hall.
-The  contact  details  of  the  user  arethen forwarded to the university,  which can manage them through the JTracer Access Management System (ACS).
-When there is an outbreak, this information will be managedby the respective admin.
-The records are stored in a user’s private digital diary and alsouploaded to the server.
+Students and instructors are required to scan a QR-code which is attached to  the  door  or  in  the  entrance  of  a  lecture  hall.
+The  contact  details  of  the  user  are then forwarded to the university,  which can manage them through the JTracer Access Management System (ACS) - not part of this project.
+When there is an outbreak, this information will be managed by the respective admin.
+The records are stored in a user’s private digital diary and also uploaded to the server.

 Architecture Notes
 ------------------